Kaduva

-Kaduva was released on 7 July 2022.
-The film became the third-highest-grossing Malayalam film of 2022 by grossing over 50 crore at the box office.
+Kaduva was released on 7 July 2022 to mixed reviews from critics and became the third highest-grossing Malayalam film of 2022.

 Plot

-In the late 1990s, Kaduvakunnel Kurian Koruthu alias Kaduvakunnel Kuriyachan "Kaduva", a rich planter and businessman in Pala, is brought to district jail in Kottayam where a murder attempt is made on Kaduva by three goons from Kottarakkara sub-jail, under the orders from I.G Joseph Chandy alias Ousepputty, but Kaduva defeats them.

-Before getting arrested, Kaduva was living a happy life with his family consisting of his wife Elsa and children Tessa, Eva and son Chacko.
-However, he happened to have an ego-tussle between him and Joseph Chandy, due to Joseph Chandy's mother Cheddathi lying that the piano was gifted to the church's corrupted Fr.
-Robin Poovampura, instead of the church, which led to Kaduva getting enraged and insulting Joseph Chandy's father Karikandhathil Chandichayan.
-Due to this, Joseph Chandy swore vengeance against Kaduva.
+In the late 1990s, Kaduvakunnel Kurian Koruthu alias Kuriyachan "Kaduva", a wealthy and arrogant businessman in Pala, is brought to the district jail in Kottayam, where a murder attempt is made on him by three goons from Kottarakkara sub-jail under the orders of IG Joseph Chandy alias Ousepputty, but Kaduva defeats them.
+Before getting arrested, Kaduva was living a happy life with his family consisting of his wife Elsa and children Tessa, Eva and Chacko.
+However, Kaduva, due to his arrogance, had an ego-war with Joseph by speaking bad about Joseph's son, who has down syndrome, resulting Joseph to dislike Kaduva.
+When Joseph's mother Theruthi Chedathi lied that a piano was gifted to the church's perverted priest Fr.
+Robin Poovampura, instead of the church, Kaduva insults Joseph's late father Karikandhathil Chandichayan, making Joseph and Theruthi Chedathi to swear vengeance on Kaduva for the humiliation.

-Later, Joseph Chandy transferred all the policemen in Pala and includes S.I Dominic Benjamin, whose father Benjamin was thrashed by Kaduva earlier.
-Joseph Chandy bought a land that belonged to an American family, which was sold by Kaduva and also created a ruckus at his bar.
-With his influence, Joseph Chandy issued a search warrant on Kaduva's house.
-On his way back home, Kaduva was intercepted by S.I Rajeevan, who begun a search at his jeep where he tried to arrest Kaduva in arms licence case, but Kaduva thrashed them and was arrested, where his bar licence had been revoked, due to his involvement in spirit smuggling.
+Joseph swore vengeance against Kaduva and transfers all the cops in Pala and appoints SI Dominic and new officers to replace them.
+Dominic already had a grudge on Kaduva as his father Benjamin was thrashed by Kaduva earlier.
+Joseph bought land that belonged to an American family, which was sold by Kaduva, and closes down his bar.
+With his influence, Joseph issues a search warrant on Kaduva's house.
+On his way back home, Kaduva was stopped by ASI Johny Antonio, who tried arresting Kaduva in an arms licence case, but Kaduva thrashed them and was subsequently surrendered.
+Kaduva's bar licence gets revoked due to his alleged involvement in spirit smuggling.

-After narrating his past, Kaduva is later released from prison after two weeks and learns that his father's Ambassador car has been seized by Benjamin, and Tessa has suffered from a leg fracture.
-However, Tessa secretly tells him that Robin was the one behind Tessa's accident, when he tried to molest Elsa.
-Tessa makes Kaduva promise to not cause any trouble.
-Kaduva meets his friend Victor in which he learns that Dominic had made Victor's eardrum bleed as he was about to file a petition against the cops to the CM Ananthanathan and DGP.
+After narrating his past, Kaduva is released two weeks later and learns that his father's Ambassador car has been seized by Benjamin and that Tessa has fractured her leg.
+Tessa secretly tells him that Robin had caused her injury and attempted to molest Elsa.
+When Tessa tried intervening, Robin pushed her down the stairs.
+Tessa makes Kaduva promise not to cause any problems.
+Kaduva meets his friend Victor and learns that Dominic had thrashed him as he was about to file a complaint against Benjamin and other officers to the DGP.